jranjan/labs-technology-bytes/micro-services/microservice-building-from-scratch.md

 > Microservice is an architecture style like others.
 It is not a replacement for all other architecture style.
 > It requires a change in mind shift and cultural change inside team whose accentuated benefits are seen if it is adppted
-> alongwith with DevOps and Container ecoysystem
+> alongwith with DevOps and Container ecoysystem.

 # Problem statement

 Our company is very large bioscience company and is involved in cutting research like genetic engineering.
 Our need is to have ability to realize end-to-end data lifecycle management.
 The size of data can be in order of PB and can vary in nature.
 Some are telemetry data.
 Some are very sensitive data.
 Some are for record purpose generated using clincial trials.
-Need to have a IT platform which can support storage system of different vendors with ability to provide insights into data.
-At this point of time, we are primarily looking for insights into utilization, performance, health, events but will very soon exxtend these with other analyic based on genetic science like which age group of patients are more like to get asthma based on their historical health record.
-It is very important for proper authentication and authorization to be applied while accessing any behavior.
+We need to have a
+IT platform which can support storage system of different vendors with ability to provide insights into data.
+At this point of time, we are primarily looking for insights into utilization, performance, health, events but will very soon exxtend these with other analyic.
+For e.g. we will like to devise an AI based solution which can be predict the probability of a person having critical diseases like cancer based on study of genes.
+Considering that system is likely to host sensitive data for patients, it is implicitly desired that system supporst proper authentication and authorization wherever required.
+Also, the system is likely to host large amounts of data and new services are likely to be incepted in future, it is very desirable that system is designed for scale and easy to adopt new set of services as and when required.

 # Domain Driven Design